 "Core Maths qualifications specifically focus on the use of mathematics skills in contextualised, complex scenarios.
 The University of Sheffield welcomes the ethos behind the development of Core Maths and recognises that students who are not taking AS or A Level Maths may find these qualifications beneficial in preparing for undergraduate study, even if the course does not require AS or A Level Maths as part of the entry requirements.

-Whilst we will not include Core Maths qualifications in our entry requirements or offers, we do welcome the evidence of
+Whilst we will not include Core Maths qualifications in our entry requirements or offers, we do welcome the evidence of breadth of study and skills development that studying Maths post-16 level can provide.
+We will not accept Core Maths in lieu of AS or A Level Maths where this is a specified requirement for entry."

 "We welcome the introduction of the new Core Mathematics qualification in England and fully support the principles behind the new qualifications.
 We believe they could be beneficial to students considering making an application to a range of degree subjects in the social sciences, business, and health sciences, for example.
 Applicants not taking mathematics to A or AS level are advised to include their Core Mathematics qualification on their UCAS application form, especially if they are applying for degrees in subjects such as social sciences, business and geography, for which A/AS mathematics is not a requirement.
 However, we will not make Core Mathematics an entry requirement as this qualification is not available universally."